 Progress is an excellent motivator, and a visual representation of specific improvements lets you know you are doing something right.
 This is a great reminder that training pays off, which will undoubtedly increase your motivation to keep going.

 It’s also possible to realize you’ve plateaued or made no progress at all.
 Don’t let this discourage you.
 You still have the data.
 Take a step back, re-evaluate your metrics and make necessary adjustments.

 You become mindful of the things you need to do to get to your performance and outcome goals - whether it’s coming to every practice with the proper mindset, supplementing training with proper rest and nutrition, or something else.
-Being consistent and accountable to your training and overall performance is crucial to achieve your goals.
+Being consistent and accountable to your training and overall performance is crucial to achieving your goals.

 The metrics show specific areas that need improvement, so you can break down your targets.
 By basing performance goals on the metrics, you can set specific and realistic goals.
 And, by training smarter and resolving these weaknesses, you can accomplish the performance goals you’ve set.